daiolupo/project-journal/journal.md

 1. As a developer/tester, test the route GET requests all content.
 2. As a developer/tester, test the routes GET request status code equals to 200
-3. As a developer/tester, test the route get request single content by id.
+3. As a developer/tester, test the route GET request single content by id.
-4. As a developer/tester, test the route delete request content by id.
-5. As a developer/tester, test the route delete request status code equals to 200.
-6. As a developer/tester, test the route post request new content.
+4. As a developer/tester, test the route POST request new content.
-7. As a developer/tester, test the route post request status code equals to 200.
+5. As a developer/tester, test the route POST request status code equals to 200.
-8. As a developer/tester, test the route post request new content without required category.
-9. As a developer/tester, test the route post request new content without required category status code equals to 404.

 **Features not to be tested**

-Only GET, DELETE http requests to the backend will be tested.
+Only GET, DELETE, POST, PATCH http requests to the backend will be tested.

 **Discussion of testing approach**